paperss752-submission/Python-Tutor-Replication-Repo/README.md

 We have included a sample of raw text chat data here.
 Full data will be avaliable upon publication of the paper.

-The raw text data can be found in `chat-samples/`, including three examples of excluded text data for reviewers discretion.
+The sample raw text data (8/108) can be found in `chat-samples/`, including three examples of excluded text data for reviewers discretion.

 The processed data in `annotations-data-analysis/derived-dataframes/` is valid input to the GLMER analysis script in `annotations-data-analysis`.